ChaofWang/AWSRN/README.md

 ## TODO

-1. Provide our results on benchmark dataset
+1. ~~Provide our results on benchmark dataset~~

+   Our all models results can download [Baidu Cloud](https://pan.baidu.com/s/16R5kPtLyv-pOVzOcb5_aKQ)  code: h39w

 2. Train deeper AWRNs with more parameters

 3. TBA...

 ## Q&A